MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

     > [!NOTE]
     > Remember to copy the key, as it will only be visible once.

 You have now set up the AAD based authentication.
-Next, you can go exploring the APIs, see the [Exploring the APIs with Postman](devenv-develop-connect-apps#exploring-the-apis-with-postman) section below.
+Next, you can go exploring the APIs, see the [Exploring the APIs with Postman and AAD authentication](#exploring-the-apis-with-postman-and-aad-authentication) section below.

 ## Setting up basic authentication
 If you prefer to set up an environment with basic authentication just to explore the APIs, you can skip setting up the AAD based authentication for now and proceed with the steps below.
 If you, however, want to go into production, you must use AAD/Oauth v2 authentication, see the section above **Setting up Azure Active Directory (AAD) based authentication**.